Interactive Mascot for Events, Retail, and Exhibitions

 The creation of interactive mascots has become a key strategy in modern brand marketing.
 Visitors play a crucial role in the interactive mascot’s functionality, empowering them to achieve personalized outcomes and make emotional connections.

-Platforms hosting these mascots are multisensory, responsive to touch, capable of capturing body movements and recognizing facial expressions.
+Platforms hosting these mascots are multisensory, responsive to touch, and capable of capturing body movements and recognizing facial expressions.
 They will be used in interactive displays, interactive walls, AR platforms, holographic projections, websites, etc.

 Imagine a user standing in front of a digital display, waving to the mascot.
 In a split second, the mascot responds by waving back, creating a truly engaging experience.